Elsinoë fawcettii

-Also called verrucosis or citrus scab, this fungal disease causes raised roughened scabby, warty lesions to form on the outside of the fruit.
+Also known as verrucosis or citrus scab, this fungal disease causes raised roughened scabby, warty lesions to form on the outside of the fruit.
 Although this ruins the zest for cooking purposes, the inside of the fruit and the juice aren't affected.
-Scab may also be visible on leaves and twigs, but most often it's the fruit that's affected.

 It's best to control this disease, because it gradually reduces the vigour of the tree.
 Damp, cool weather encourages the fungal spores to spread.
 It’s best to adopt a preventative approach to control verrucosis, with a regular spray program.